Full question:

 Answer:

-1.Avoidance of the transfer to the extent necessary to satisfy the creditor's claim;
+- Avoiding the transfer to satisfy the creditor's claim.

-c.
-Appointment of a receiver to take charge of the asset transferred or of other property of the transferee; or
+- Appointing a receiver to manage the transferred asset or other property of the transferee.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.